so61pi/examples/function-checklist/readme.rst

 #.
 Does ``F``'s set of valid values equal to the product of all sets of valid values of ``F``'s inputs?

-   - How are the undesirable combinations kept out?
+   - How are undesirable combinations avoided?
-   - Can types that are more specialized/fundamental be used for inputs instead?
+   - Can types that are more abstract be used for inputs instead?

 #.
 Do ``F``'s inputs have any special combination?
 #.
 Are ``F``'s inputs placed in **(in, in-out)** order?